Mialene/4describid/readme.md

 There are 3 types of points.
 For the describer and guesser, you will get the point if you contribute to increase the number of correct guesses.
 For the forbidder, you will get point by the number of people who (that you duohandedly cause them to) make a wrong guess.

+Please note, anyone who knows the keyword can never be the guesser.
+Make sure to not click "View the keyword" if you plan to guess a play from a particular user.

 ## Project Structure